 Our first splurge was the hop-on-hop-off bus.
 I know, touristy, right?
 I hear you; it’s not usually my thing either.
 But this was my first trip to London, and I wanted to get oriented both verbally and geographically for the coming week.
 While the theory is to jump on and off, our guide was funny and informative, so we opted to stay aboard for a whole circuit.
 Looking back on the week, we agreed this was the best way to start our adventure.

 It didn’t take us long to realize that dining out on a budget in London is disappointingly mediocre.
-This was a problem.
-We were foodies before the word foodie was a word.
+This was a problem; we both love good food.
 We called an emergency meeting and changed our tact.
-Saving our dining-out bucks for the occasional top-notch restaurant splurge, we turned to the neighbourhood markets for our main food focus.
+Saving our dining-out bucks for the occasional top-notch restaurant splurge (our fave, Ottolengi’s in Islington), we turned to the neighbourhood markets for our main food focus.
 Borough Market became our favourite haunt, and we were always close by using the speedy London tube.
 “We can be at the Borough in 15 minutes – let’s go!”
 Tap.
-It’s a lovely old and atmospheric market, chalk full of artisan booths serving an array of international ready-to-eat takeaway breads, cheeses, cooked meats and sweets, alongside several street-food style kiosks serving hot and mouth-watering meals at a fraction of the cost of restaurants.
-We frequented other markets too; Camden Market is a busy and rustic atmosphere with mingling aromas that tempted us ever deeper into the shoulder-to-shoulder crowds lining up at the mishmash of stalls serving irresistible meals from huge pans and hot grills; The Portobello Road market is perfect for some impromptu grocery shopping.
-We wandered along the market stalls weighing fresh tomatoes in our hands and tasting olives and cheeses from other faraway places as we gathered up the ingredients for a picnic.
-Hunting down our next market-meal became a highlight of our trip, it was loads of fun and was the most satisfying way to eat our way through London.
+It’s a lovely old and atmospheric place, chalk full of artisan booths serving an array of international ready-to-eat takeaway breads, cheeses, cooked meats and sweets, alongside several street-food style kiosks serving tasty hot meals at a fraction of the cost of restaurants.
+We frequented other markets too; Camden Market has a busy and rustic atmosphere with mingling aromas that tempted us ever deeper into the shoulder-to-shoulder crowds lining up at the mishmash of stalls serving irresistible meals from huge pans and hot grills; The Portobello Road market is perfect for some impromptu grocery shopping.
+We wandered along the market stalls weighing fresh tomatoes in our hands and tasting olives and cheeses from faraway places as we gathered up the ingredients for a picnic.
+Hunting down our next market-meal became a highlight of our trip, it was fun!
+And, it was the most satisfying way to eat our way through London.